navamai/navamai/README.md

 # NavamAI enhances your craft with AI
 NavamAI enhances your craft with personal, fast, and quality AI.
 Turn your Terminal or Shell into a rich personal AI.
-Supports 10 GenAI models by 5 providers.
+Supports 15 GenAI models by 7 providers.
 Pairs with Markdown, VS Code, Obsidian.

+**Command Is All You Need:** So, the LLM science fans will get the pun in our tagline - Command is all you need.
+It is a play on the famous paper that introduced the world to Transformer model architecture - Attention is all you need.
+With NavamAI a simple command via your favorite terminal or shell is all you need to bend an large or small language model to your wishes.
+NavamAI provides a rich UI right there within your command prompt.
+No browser tabs to open, no apps to install, no context switching... just pure, simple, fast workflow.
+Try it with a simple command like `ask "create a table of planets"` and see your Terminal come to life just like a chat UI with fast streaming responses, markdown formatted tables, and even code blocks with color highlights if your prompt requires code in response!

-You can switch private models or hosted frontier LLMs with ease.
+**Top Models and Providers:** You can switch private models or hosted frontier LLMs with ease.
 NavamAI comes with configurable support for more than 15 leading models (GPT 4o, Sonnet 3.5, Gemini 1.5 Pro, Mistral NeMo, Sonar Llama 3.1...) from 7 providers (Ollama, Anthropic, OpenAI, Groq, Google, Bedrock, and Perplexity).

-NavamAI works with markdown content (text files with simple formatting commands).
+**Markdown Workflows:** NavamAI works with markdown content (text files with simple formatting commands).
 So you can use it with many popular tools like VS Code and Obsidian to quickly and seamlessly design a custom workflow that enhances your craft.

-NavamAI is very simple to use out of the box as you learn its handful of powerful commands.
+**Do More With Less:** NavamAI is very simple to use out of the box as you learn its handful of powerful commands.
 As you get comfortable you can customize NavamAI commands simply by changing one configuration file and align NavamAI to suit your workflow.
 Everything in NavamAI has sensible defaults to get started quickly.

-When you are ready, everything is configurable and extensible including commands, models, providers, prompts, model parameters, folders, and document types.
+**Make It Your Own:** When you are ready, everything is configurable and extensible including commands, models, providers, prompts, model parameters, folders, and document types.
+Another magical thing happens when the interface to your generative AI is a humble command prompt.
+You will experience a sense of being in control.
+In control of your workflow, your privacy, your intents, and your artifacts.
 You are completely in control of your personal AI workflow with NavamAI.

 ## Quick Start